steemit/steem/README.md

 ---------------------

-Rather than attempt to describe the rules of the blockchain, it is up to each individual to inspect the code to understand the rules consensus rules.
+Rather than attempt to describe the rules of the blockchain, it is up to each individual to inspect the code to understand the consensus rules.

 How to Mine
 -----------